Chenies Manor Garden

 Chenies Manor was the original home of the Russells (Earls, now Dukes of Bedford) and was often visited by Henry VIII and Elizabeth I.

 There are a variety of gardens influenced by the Arts and Crafts movement, which include a Tudor-style sunken garden, a white garden, Victorian kitchen garden and 2 mazes.
-A display of over 4000 tulips and other bulbs is on show in April and May.
+A display of over 20,000 tulips and other bulbs are on show in April and May.

-An abundance of colour throughout the summer with roses and cottage garden plants will ensure your visit to Chenies Manor is rewarded.
+An abundance of colour throughout the summer with roses and cottage garden plants will ensure your visit to Chenies Manor is a delight.
+During August and September we have a magnificent display of varieties of Dahlia which extends the season.

 The historic house is also open and must be visited.